During this one-hour web-based program, students confront the real-life, science-based challenges that zookeepers and researchers face every day.

 Please note that Zoo Investigations cancellations made with less than 48-hours notice are subject to a 12.5% cancellation fee.

 The zoo offers full scholarships, thanks to the generosity of several donors, that cover the cost of the program.

 Scholarships are limited, and submitting a scholarship application does not guarantee receipt of a scholarship.
 Applications will be reviewed on a rolling basis until all scholarships have been distributed.
 Lincoln Park Zoo awards scholarships based on the application and the needs of students.
 You will be notified by email about the status of your application.

 Gift Cards for Zoo Programs

 Share the love of wildlife by purchasing a gift card for select Lincoln Park Zoo programs!
 Purchase one for your child’s class or the animal-lover in your life.
-Gift cards are valid for virtual and in-person camps (prek–8), Malott Family Penguin Encounters (ages 6 and older), Zoo Investigations (preK–5), and Zoo Explorers (preK–8).
+Gift cards are valid for virtual and in-person camps (prek–8), Malott Family Penguin Encounters (ages 6 and older), Monthly Action Plan (family program), Zoo Investigations (preK–5), and Zoo Explorers (preK–8).

 PwC Charitable Foundation